TerminalDZ/AADL3-Website-Monitor/README.md

 ### Manage Data
 1. Click the "Data Cards" button to view records.
 2. To add a new record, click the "Add Data" button and enter the information.

+### Auto Fill Forms
+1. Click the "Auto Fill" button next to the desired browser.
+2. Select the data you want to fill the form with from the dropdown that appears.
+3. The form will be filled automatically and the data will be submitted.

 ### Restore Browsers
 Browsers are restored automatically upon page reload.